It had been so easy to think that the shared currency had already overcome its debt woes.

 Then, Prime Minister George Papandreou mentioned in a speech two days ago that it would take two years before Greece’s economy returns to stable growth.
 He also predicted that Greece’s economy could shrink by as much as 4% this year.

 Heck!
-Even Germany, euro zone’s last shining beacon of hope, isn’t looking too bright anymore.
-Yesterday, the country’s manufacturing purchasing managers’ index printed a reading of 55.3, lower than consensus, and down from the August’s reading of 58.2.
+Even Germany, the eurozone’s last shining beacon of hope, isn’t looking too bright anymore.
+Yesterday, the country’s manufacturing purchasing managers’ index printed a reading of 55.3, lower than consensus, and down from August’s reading of 58.2.

 It seems to me that Alicia Keys hit the nail on the head with Karma in which she said, “What goes up must come down.”
 It’s a good jam to listen to as we watch the euro fall into this hope-to-disappointment cycle in the coming days with one news report after another.

-With all the optimism going around, it’s easy to get married to a position and forget that euro zone is facing hard times ahead.
-Euro zone is still stuck in a ditch, and it will take some time before it is able to crawl out.
+With all the optimism going around, it’s easy to get married to a position and forget that the eurozone is facing hard times ahead.
+Eurozone is still stuck in a ditch, and it will take some time before it is able to crawl out.